morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 #### Rule W82: Users will think that if one thing works then everything else will. - /u/ContentBug2

-#### Rule W83 - Users will ask you questions about things that you didn't even know existed. /u/JAJohnson324
+#### Rule W83: Users will ask you questions about things that you didn't even know existed. /u/JAJohnson324

 #### Rule W84: Users will mash buttons until errors go away. - /u/ozzie286

+#### Rule W85: Users will not give you the entire error code or message. /surlydev/

+#### Rule W85A: And/Or ramble on about other things. /u/MadIIILeet

 *****